 Scottsdale boasts more than 400 miles of hiking trails but none are quite like the Bajada Nature Trail at the Gateway Trailhead in the McDowell Sonoran Preserve.
-This easy trail is ideal for kids and adults alike because it is completely barrier free, only a half-mile long and has no elevation gain.
+This easy trail is ideal for kids and adults alike because it is completely barrier-free, only a half-mile long and has no elevation gain.
 Educational information and interactive exhibits keep the kids engaged, while access to additional, more challenging trails offers flexibility to those who are looking for it.
 Volunteers from the McDowell Sonoran Conservancy often are available to answer questions about saguaros, snakes, scorpions, bobcats and all sorts of plants and creatures that call the Sonoran Desert home!
 Kids love this hands-on perspective of the Bajada Nature Trail and it’s a terrific way for adults to learn something, too.
 Know before you go, check out our summer hiking safety guide.

 Pedal Away the Day

 The Indian Bend Wash Greenbelt is a paved, multi-use path that travels north to south along much of Scottsdale’s length.
 This path is a favorite for weekend bike rides and is a fun outdoor activity the whole family will enjoy.
 The Greenbelt is easy to access from several points in central Scottsdale and offers lots of options to stop and eat, sightsee or play in one of the many parks along the way.
 Several of Scottsdale’s resorts near the Greenbelt, like the Hyatt Regency Scottsdale and The Scott Resort & Spa, offer loaner bikes on property, or you can rent bikes when you arrive in town.
 REI Co-Op Experiences offers rental bikes as well as rental trailers for the smallest explorers in your family.